CORVALLIS MIDDLE SCHOOL

 Use of vulgar and profane language will not be tolerated in any form.

-Items that are prohibited on campus during school or at school sponsored events include but are not limited to the following: laser pointers, cameras.
+Items that can cause harm to students or individuals and/or create disruptions are prohibited on campus during school or at school sponsored events.
+They can include but are not limited to : laser pointers, cameras, speakers, etc.

 Any student who engages in the sexual harassment of anyone in or from the District may be subject to disciplinary action up to and including expulsion.
 Engaging in sexual harassment acts can be verbal, gestures, and/or physical contact, that are severe or pervasive as to have a negative impact on the student's academic performance or creates an intimidating, hostile, or offensive environment.
 Sexual assault as defined in Section 261, 266c, 286, 288, 288a, or 289 of the Penal Code or committed a sexual battery as defined in Section 243.4 of the Penal Code.